nemesis122/Wiki-ARC-from-AuxXxilium/Settings:-Bios-and-UEFI.md

   - Disable Fastboot
   - Disable Secure Boot
   - Disable C1E Support (to support higher ACPI states)
-  - Disable all unused Hardware

 ---

 ### Settings for Raid/HBA

-  - Disable SATA Controller if you use a Raid or HBA Controller
+  - Disable SATA Controller if you use a Raid or HBA Controller and your SATA Controller has no drives

 ---